-All staff have an awareness of first aid and are encouraged to act in the absence of a fully qualified paediatric first aider.
 All First Aid trained staff (except for cleaners) hold a current Paediatric First Aid Certificate (PFA) having undergone the full 12 hours Paediatric first aid course.
 In addition, a number of staff hold a certificate which includes the First Aid at work (Cleaner first aid training is First Aid at work).
 All training for First Aiders has been provided by a Health and Safety Executive (HSE) accredited provider.
 A register of first aiders and their training history is maintained by the School's Health & Safety representative and is available on request.
 An up to date list of current First Aiders are also on display around the school.